-We source all of our top-quality coffee from growers in Columbia, as we love the taste and quality of the crop from farmers in that region.
+We source all of our top-quality coffee directly from growers, as we love the taste and quality of the crop from farmers in their regions.
 Through our partnership, we’ve determined the best possible selling price for our farmers, which allows them to sell their coffee for maximum profit, as opposed to the global standard price.

 Our partnership also helps to fund the farms, equipment, and infrastructure surrounding our coffee so that everybody along the way can make a living and not have to struggle against exploitative coffee roasters and companies.
 Though our partnership goes much deeper and in greater detail than that, this is what a direct trade partnership provides on a basic level!
 Competitive prices, agreed on by the roasters and farmers, in order to create a sustainable, ethical, and beneficial coffee supply chain from top to bottom.

 Between Fair and Direct Trade coffee, there is a noticeable movement towards more sustainable coffee models.
 As specialty coffee roasters make more of an effort to source their beans ethically, and with environmentally friendly practices, we can see the shift happening in real time.

 If coffee sustainability is something that you consider important, you might also want to do some of your own research on the subject!
 There are plenty of articles that can go into more detail about Fair Trade and Direct Trade coffee, as well as other sustainability methods that focus more on the environment, and coffee crops themselves.